leonardkoh/deal-seeker/README.md

 yarn start Run server first in path ./ <br>
-Then yarn start from client directory in ./client
+Then yarn start from client directory in ./client <br>
-Will do scripts
+Run scripts to be written

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).